 HTT is also making inroads in its bid to develop a working Hyperloop system, and recently signed a deal to launch a feasibility study into proposed routes between Cleveland and Chicago in the US.
 The agreement with the North Ohio Areawide Coordinating Agency and the Illinois' Department of Transportation will see the HTT and the public bodies examine various options to connect the cities using a Hyperloop system.

 The agreement is one of several HTT has with other public organizations worldwide, including bodies in Europe and India.
 As part of those arrangements, HTT is working with authorities in the Czech Republic and Slovakia to explore whether a track could be built between the two nations' capitals.
+More recently, HTT revealed it will build a 10km test track in China, in the province of province of Guizhou.

 However, these routes will only be completed if commercial Hyperloop systems prove to be viable.
 To date, no organization has produced a working Hyperloop system, and there have been earlier failed attempts to create a sealed tube train system.
 In 1864, the Crystal Palace atmospheric railway, shut down after only a few months of operation.
 However, technology has advanced so far beyond these crude 19th century efforts that modern systems are incomparable.